IshanChakraborty96/Docs/docs/source/Pages/Architecture.rst

 'Learn more about RabbitMQ <https://www.rabbitmq.com/>'_

-.. _Learn more about RabbitMQ <https://www.rabbitmq.com/>
+.. _Learn more about RabbitMQ: <https://www.rabbitmq.com/>

  * Postgres